axibase/atsd-use-cases/tutorials/weighted-avg/README.md

 The granularization is mismatched and the observed periods differ by twenty years.
 The latter problem has a simple solution, modify the observation period using the drop-down lists in **ChartLab** or hardcode the desired timespan in the editor window with the `starttime` setting, but the former does not offer such an obvious solution.

-The syntax required to modify the dataset to reflect the moving average is two parts and shown below.
+The syntax required to modify the dataset to reflect the weighted average is two parts and shown below.
 It can be placed under the `[widget]` field to modify all available series, or placed under an individual `[series]` field to modify only one desired series.